mrworf/iceshelf/README.md

 # What's missing?

-There is as of yet no way to have iceshelf retreive the backup it created and uploaded.
+There is as of yet no way to have iceshelf retrieve the backup it created and uploaded.
 For now you're left to use the `aws` tool itself to do that.
 Once you've retrieved the file(s), you can either extract it manually yourself or try the [iceshelf-restore](README.iceshelf-restore.md) tool which is in beta.
 It's fairly robust and is able to deal with most circumstances.
-It will not, however, allow you to easily download files from glacier.
+It will not, however, allow you to easily download files from AWS Glacier.

 # Thoughts